 - Is actually present at the time the meeting convenes.

-Final disposition will not be taken on any matter other than those items stated in the meeting notice.
+The board will not take final disposition on any matter other than those items stated in the meeting notice.

-Public notice will be properly given for any special meeting; whenever a regular meeting is adjourned to another time; or, when a regular meeting is to be held at a place other than the district office.
+The board will give proper public notice for any special meeting; whenever a regular meeting is adjourned to another time; or, when a regular meeting is to be held at a place other than the district office.

 All meetings will be open to the public with the exception of executive or closed sessions authorized by law.
-Final action resulting from executive session discussions will be taken during a meeting open to the public as required by law.
+The board will take final action resulting from executive session discussions during a meeting open to the public as required by law.

 Individuals with disabilities who may need a modification to participate in a meeting should contact the superintendent’s office no later than three days before a regular meeting and as soon as possible in advance of a special meeting so that special arrangements can be made.